 How To Verify a Cashier’s Check

 You can take precautions to ensure that a cashier’s check is legitimate.
-To avoid being a fraud victim, follow these steps on how to verify a cashier’s check.
+To avoid being a fraud victim, follow these steps to verify a cashier’s check:

-- Look out for a watermark, microprint or a red flag: typos.
+- Look for a watermark, microprint or a red flag: typos.

 - Visit or call the issuing bank and ask for verification.

 Here’s a closer look at the steps you should take to avoid scams involving cashier’s checks.

 1. Don’t Accept a Cashier’s Check If There Are Signs of a Scam